Ute people: Relationships with neighboring tribes

-The Utes traded with Rio Grande River Pueblo peoples at annual trade fairs or rescates held in at the Taos, Santa Clara, Pecos and other pueblos.
-The Ute also traded with Navajo, Havasupai, and Hopi peoples for woven blankets.
+The Utes traded with Rio Grande River Pueblo people at annual trade fairs or rescates held in at the Taos, Santa Clara, Pecos and other pueblos.
+The Ute also traded with Navajo, Havasupai, and Hopi people for woven blankets.

 The Utes were closely allied with the Jicarilla Apache who shared much of the same territory and intermarried.
 They also intermarried with Paiute, Bannock and Western Shoshone peoples.
 There was so much intermarriage with the Paiute, that territorial borders of the Utes and the Southern Paiutes are difficult to ascertain in southeast Utah.
 Until the Ute acquired horses, any conflict with other tribes was usually defensive.
 They had generally poor relations with Northern and Eastern Shoshone.

 Contact with the Spanish

 In 1637, the Spanish fought with the Utes, 80 of whom were captured and enslaved.
-Three people escaped with horses, an animal formerly unknown to them.
 Their lifestyle changed with the acquisition of horses at larger scale by 1680.
 They became more mobile, more able to trade, and better able to hunt large game.
 Ute culture changed dramatically in ways that paralleled the Plains Indian cultures of the Great Plains.
 They also became involved in the horse and slave trades and respected warriors.
 Horse ownership and warrior skills developed while riding became the primary status symbol within the tribe and horse racing became common.
 With greater mobility, there was increased need for political leadership.

 The Utes had direct trade with the Spanish at least by 1765 and possibly earlier.
 The Utes had already acquired horses from neighboring tribes by the late 17th century.

 During this time, few Europeans entered Ute territory.
 Exceptions to this include the Spanish Domínguez–Escalante expedition of 1776.

 The Utes traded with other tribes who were part of the deerskin and fur trade with the Spanish in New Mexico in the 18th century.
 The Utes, the main trading partners of the Spanish residents of New Mexico, were known for their soft, high-quality tanned deerskins, or chamois, and they also traded meat, buffalo robes, and Indian and Spanish captives taken by the Comanche.
 The Utes traded their goods for cloth, blankets, guns, horses, maize, flour, and ornaments.
 Several Ute learned Spanish through trading.
 The Spanish "seriously guarded" trade with the Utes, limiting it to annual caravans, but by 1750 they were reliant on the trade with the Utes, their deerskin being a highly sought commodity.
 The Utes also traded in enslaved women and children captives from Apache, Comanche, Paiute and Navajo tribes.

 French trappers passed through Ute territory and established trading posts beginning in the 1810s.
 The French expedition recorded meeting members of the Moanunts and Pahvant bands.